vijaypatidar/spring-webflux-demo/readme.md

 https://localhost:8080/swagger-ui.html

-## Setup SSL to allow traffic on https protocol instead of http
+## Configure SSL to enable secure communication by allowing traffic on the HTTPS protocol instead of HTTP.

 1. Generate certificate(*.jks file)